 Your voice is one of your most unique features.
 It is how people know who is talking and helps you stand apart from the crowd.
 Alcohol dehydrates you.
 This damages your larynx and vocal cords.
 Furthermore, it irritates the mucous membranes in your throat.
 Alcohol abuse wrecks your voice.
 This does more than impact your singing.
 It alters a key part of who you are and how people identify you.

 One of the body’s natural responses to too much alcohol is to vomit.
-However, you may not be able to do this if your gag reflex is wiped out by alcohol abuse.
+However, you may be unable to do this if your gag reflex is wiped out by alcohol abuse.
 This creates the risk of suffocating.
 Furthermore, binge drinking makes you prone to accidents.
 This includes drunk driving accidents and other risky behavior.
-It also includes things like passing out in the cold or slips and falls.
+It also has things like passing out in the cold or slips and falls.

 Lots of people use alcohol as a social aid.
 They feel looser and more able to talk with others.
-Some men use booze to work up the nerve to talk to potential sexual partners.
+Some men use alcohol to work up the nerve to speak to potential sexual partners.
 However, alcohol abuse causes sexual dysfunction in men.
-Alcohol has a negative effect on Leydig cells.
+Alcohol harms Leydig cells.
 These cells are responsible for producing testosterone.
 Studies find that alcohol abuse lowers the amount of testosterone in the blood.
 It also reduces other important hormones.
 As a result, alcohol abuse can prevent you from having sex.

 We’ve already mentioned that alcohol dehydrates you.
 But that isn’t the only way it can play havoc with your skin.
 Alcohol abuse causes Rosacea.
 This leads to premature aging, wrinkles, redness, and irritation.
 Alcohol also causes your pores to clog.
 This leads to acne and other skin conditions.
-The result is that you might be trading in your looks for a temporary buzz when you abuse alcohol.
+You might be trading in your looks for a temporary buzz when you abuse alcohol.

 Understanding the Scary Facts about Alcohol Abuse

-Knowing the scary facts about alcohol abuse dismisses the glamorous lifestyle that’s portrayed on Blockbuster hits and TV commercials.
+Knowing the scary facts about alcohol abuse dismisses the glamorous lifestyle portrayed on Blockbuster hits and T.V. commercials.

-These facts make it clear that alcohol abuse is dangerous, costly, and ultimately can lead to lifelong struggles with various diseases like addiction and cancers.
+These facts clarify that alcohol abuse is dangerous and costly and can lead to lifelong struggles with diseases like addiction and cancer.
 It produces many risks and harms with little to no benefit.
 Moreover, it doesn’t only affect the person drinking.
-There are real harms to the friends and families of those suffering through alcohol abuse, as well as society in general.
+There is harm to the friends and families of those suffering from alcohol abuse and society.

-There are lots of treatment options for people dealing with alcohol abuse.
-These range from support groups to intensive inpatient treatment programs.
-More recently, with the acceleration of telehealth services, alcohol treatment can also be found online.
+There are lots of treatment options for people dealing with alcohol abuse—these range from support groups to intensive inpatient treatment programs.
+More recently, with the acceleration of telehealth services, alcohol rehab can also be found online.